santanunath/docker-node-react-mysql-fullstack-app/README.md

 inside the main project directory
 Run
 $ `docker-compose up --build`
+$ sudo docker-compose up -d

 Step5:
 > Access the ADMINER using route    `http://host-ip:8000/`
+> warning!! wait for 5minutes to setup MySQL database
+> use below command to check the MySQL running status
+> $ sudo docker logs db

 to login ADMINER, use